NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Options can depend on other options, making it possible to build more useful abstractions.

-Here, we want the `scripts.output` option to use the values of `requestParams` as arguments to the `map` command.
+Here, we want the `scripts.output` option to use the values of `requestParams` as arguments to the `./map` script.

 ### Accessing Option Values